datsuka-qwerty/School-Homework/README.md

 * assignments<-in progress homeworks
 * done  <-done homeworks

-# If you find issue in this repository.
+# Welcome fork and pull request :-)

+You found issues in my repository.....?
 __Please tell me where issue raw is.__ I can study programing for your report. :-)

 # Do you want to add another user to this repository?